flyingmachine/brave-clojure-web/content/10-writing-macros.md

   expression-x)
 ```

 You might think that `when` is a special form like `if`.
-No one would
+Well guess
-blame you for thinking this.
-In most other languages, conditional
+what: it's not!
+Don't worry, no will blame you for thinking it is.
+In
-expressions are built into the language itself and you can't add your
+most other languages, conditional expressions are built into the
+language itself and you can't add your own.
+However, `when` is
-own.
-However, `when` is actually a macro:
+actually a macro:

 ```clojure
 ;; macroexpand takes a macro application and returns the list which